To give a dog a bad-tasting pill, you will have to sometimes get creative.

-Sure, there are certain medications such as beef flavored heart worm chews that dogs eagerly gulp down like there's no tomorrow, and then there are those bitter pills that turn Rover into the canine personification of a stubborn mule who won't budge no matter what, so how to give an obstinate dog a bad tasting pill?
+Sure, there are many medications such as beef-flavored heart worm chews that dogs eagerly gulp down like there's no tomorrow, and then there are those bitter pills that turn Rover into the canine personification of a stubborn mule who won't budge no matter what.
+So how to give an obstinate dog a bad tasting pill?

 Fortunately, there are several tricks of the trade that can turn dogs into collaborative patients.
 So today we'll be discovering some of them that will hopefully turn pilling your dog into a breeze.

 First and foremost, let's give our dogs some credit.

 Dogs have no idea whatsoever that those pills are good for them no matter how much we try to persuade them into thinking that they'll help them feel better quickly.

 We also can't tell dogs to just take the pill and wash it down with a big gulp of water.